-Friendship

-Centre of

-Montreal

-Locate ed on Haudenosaur nee and Anishinaabe, t traditional territories 4 new 3 old Support for Indigenous Students section Makes more stakeholders commit to traditional territory acknowledgm ents by making specific office and committee responsible for implementing Places a general commitment on SSMU executive committee generally to implement traditional territory acknowledgem ents at SSMU events/ 2.2 The Executive Committee shall ensure that Traditional Territory Acknowledgem included as part of all public SSMU-organized events in whatever form is most app 2.2.1 The Executive Committee shall also endeavor to increase the visibility and br Traditional Territory Acknowledgements at other events in the McGill community.
-2.2.2 The Office of the Vice-President (Student Life) shall be responsible for ensuri Traditional Territory Acknowledgements are made at events organized by SSMU Cl Services and Independent Student Groups.
-2.2.3 The Funding Committee shall request that student groups make Traditional Territory Acknowledgements funded by the Society.
-Comm A furtl l territory acknowledgements by specifying who is responsible for implement 4 new 3 old Support for Indigenous Students section New document targets specific areas of support for Indigenous students.
+Tel: (514) 398-6800 | Fax: (514) 398-7490 | speaker@ssmu.ca 3600 McTavish St., Suite 1200, Montréal, QC, H3A 0G3 new for 3 Ind old Stu digenous udents etion Makes more stakeholders commit to traditional territory acknowledgm ents by making specific office and committee responsible for implementing Places a general commitment on SSMU executive committee generally to implement traditional territory acknowledgem ents at SSMU events/ 2.2 The Executive Committee shall ensure that Traditional Territory Acknowledgem included as part of all public SSMU-organized events in whatever form is most approximate.
+2.2.1 The Executive Committee shall also endeavor to increase the visibility and by Traditional Territory Acknowledgements at other events in the McGill community.
+2.2.2 The Office of the Vice-President (Student Life) shall be responsible for ensuring Traditional Territory Acknowledgements are made at events organized by SSMU Conservices and Independent Student Groups.
+2.2.3 The Funding Committee shall request that student groups make Traditional Technology.
+2.2.3 The Funding Committee shall request that student groups make Traditional Technowledgements at all events funded by the Society. ----------------------- ----------------------------- --- -- --

+A further commitment is made to implementing traditional territory acknowledgements by specifying who is responsible for implement

+4 new 3 old Support for Indigenous Students section New document targets specific areas of support for Indigenous students.
 Old document is broad and lacks any mention of areas where support may be needed.
-2.3 The Offices of the Vice-President (University Affairs) and the Vice shall advocate for University-run services to provide adequate suppor accounting for their unique perspectives and needs.
-This includes, bu support for financial aid, housing, academic advising, peer mentorshi and career services.
-Comm The up rovides specific ar reas of need that Ind digenous students have reported wanting support with, through in-person cor 4 new 3 old Support for Indigenous Students section Updated policy grants room-booking privileges to Indigenous student groups through Office of Vice-Presiden t (External Affairs).
+2.3 The Offices of the Vice-President (University Affairs) and the Vice-shall advocate for University-run services to provide adequate support accounting for their unique perspectives and needs.
+This includes, bu support for financial aid, housing, academic advising, peer mentorship and career services.

+The updated policy provides specific areas of need that Indigenous students have reported wanting support with, through in-person con

+4 new 3 old Support for Indigenous Students section Updated policy grants room-booking privileges to Indigenous student groups through Office of Vice-Presiden t (External Affairs).
 Old policy does not make mention of room bookings.
-2.4 The Office of the Vice-President (External Affairs) shall pro on campus with all access to room booking privileges in the U those of any Full-Status Club.
-Comm for Indigenous stu dent groups to access with explicit procedure outlined in policy.
-5 new 4 old Support for Indigenous Communiti es Removes mention of specific Indigenous Communities for outreach Specifically names Native Montreal, Kahnawake and the Native Friendship 4.1 The Office of the Vice-President (External Affairs) shall maintain outreach to Indigenous communities, including, but not limited to, Native Montreal, Kahnawake and the Native Friendship Centre of Montreal.
+2.4 The Office of the Vice-President (External Affairs) shall proon campus with all access to room booking privileges in the U those of any Full-Status Club.

+Access to room bookings will be easier for Indigenous student groups to access with explicit procedure outlined in policy.

+5 new 4 old Support for Indigenous Communiti es Removes mention of specific Indigenous Communities for outreach efforts Specifically names Native Montreal, Kahnawake and the Native Friendship Centre of Montreal 4.1 The Office of the Vice-President (External Affairs) shall maintain outreach to Indigenous communities, including, but not limited to, Native Montreal, Kahnawake and the Native Friendship Centre of Montreal.
 This outreach shall include, but not be limited to, an open invitation for dialogue at the beginning of each academic year, as well as issue-based dialogue throughout the year.
 If a community requests not to be contacted at any point throughout this process, that request shall be respected.
-The Office of the Vice-President (External Affairs) shall ensure that various methods of contact are used denengting on the person meetings.

-Affairs) shall ensure that various methods of contact are used, depending on the needs of the community, including, but not limited to, phone calls, emails and in-
+The Office of the Vice-President (External Affairs) shall ensure that various methods of contact are used, depending on the needs of the community, including, but not limited to, phone calls, emails and inperson meetings.

-Office of the Speaker | Bureau du présidente du conseil

-Tel: (514) 398-6800 | Fax: (514) 398-7490 | speaker@ssmu.ca 3600 McTavish St., Suite 1200, Montréal, QC, H3A 0G3 Located on Haudenosaunee and Anishinaabe, traditional territories
+Tel: (514) 398-6800 | Fax: (514) 398-7490 | speaker@ssmu.ca 3600 McTavish St., Suite 1200, Montréal, QC, H3A 0G3